sportsclimbs/sportclimbs-2/content/north-wales/border-region/pandy-quarry/pandy-topo.md

 An interesting climb up the groove and wall between The Needle and Honorary Horseshoe.
 Start directly below the groove.
 Gain the groove via a cleaned ledge in the shale band.
 Get stood on the big hold on the right rib then climb the rib and short crack to a ledge.
 Start the upper wall on the left, move right then up the wall directly to a finishing groove just left of Honorary Horseshoe.

 **10. Honorary Horseshoe 6b  20m**
  Start below a rib with prominent overlaps at the top of the crag.
 Pass the shale band carefully moving slightly to the left (clip the first bolt early, a good layaway in the pale patch helps) and climb the steep, intricate wall just left of a crack (occasional holds on the right can be useful) to gain the upper rib.
 Follow this on its left side to a lower-off on the left.
 (Many people seem to shuffle left just above the slab.
-It is better to climb the arete all the way to the final break to add a neat move up the nose.)
+It is better to climb the arête all the way to the final break to add a neat move up the nose.)

 **11. Manhattan Project 6c 18m**
  The pillar and wall between Honorary Horseshoe and  Colonel Mustard.
 Start just right of Honorary Horseshoe.
 From a good hold in the floor of the shale band climb the scoop and wall above past a half-height easing to a steep finish.